 - Arrive early: If you are the designated camp cook for a massive group of people, you’ll want extra time to get set-up and prepare for your task.
 If you can’t arrive the day before the rest of the troops, make sure you plan a really simple menu for the first night of the camp trip.
 I recommend a fully cooked quick meal that you can easily reheat or even be served cold.

 - Have ample cold storage: Practicing good food safety handling is critical to prevent food poisoning.
-Keeping refrigerated food at safe temperatures is one of the most difficult things to do when camping … especially when you are handling large amounts of food for many people.
+Keeping refrigerated food at safe temperatures is one of the most difficult things to do when camping, especially when you are handling large amounts of food for many people.
 Make sure you know how to pack a cooler to keep food cold and avoid cross contamination too.
 You may consider freezing raw meat before the trip.
 It is much safer to transport, but, it requires a lot of time to safely defrost in a refrigerator or cooler so plan accordingly.
 This may be a requirement for longer camping trips.

 Breakfast Camping Meals For Big Groups